Fire and rescue services

 You don't need a tourist visa to visit Cyprus for stays of up to 90 days in a 6-month period.

-If you plan to stay longer, you need to apply for a visa.
-An application can be made in-country.
+If you plan to stay longer, you must apply for a visa.
+Applications can be made in-country.

 If you overstay your visa, officials may charge you with breaching immigration rules.